reTHINK-project/dev-hotel-scenario/README.md

 Please check the [WP5 Developer Welcome Page](https://github.com/reTHINK-project/scenario-service-implementation/blob/master/README.md) for general information on developments of service scenarios.

+## Branches Used

+Please work on the *development* branch, which is also set as the *default branch*.

+The *master branch* is a *protected branch*.
+You have to create a *pull request* if you want to merge your code from develop into master.
+The following users have currently the rights to push into the master branch / accept merge requests:
+  * @trikolon
+  * @endbert
+  * @emmelmann-fokus

+## Using Tags / Branches

+Please use [semantic versioning](http://semver.org) for your tags.
+You may use lightweight or annotated tags to mark any point in time.
+Please use annotated tags with a description / annotation for significant release points.

 ## License

 All copyright is with (c) 2015, 2016, 2017 [Fraunhofer FOKUS](http://www.fokus.fraunhofer.de).